Metaphor-based Jailbreak Attacks on Text-to-Image Models: Introduction

-In our evaluation, we target five T2I models: Stable Diffusion V1.4~(SD1.4), SDXL, FLUX, and DALL$\cdot$E~3 as victim models, and assess the attack methods against eight external and seven internal defense mechanisms.
-Experimental results show that MJA achieves an average bypass rate of 0.98 and an average attack success rate of 0.76 on SD1.4 across all defense settings.
+In our evaluation, we target four T2I models: Stable Diffusion V1.4~(SD1.4), SD3, FLUX, and DALL$\cdot$E~3 as victim models, and assess the attack methods against eight external and six internal defense mechanisms.
+Experimental results show that, compared with six baseline methods, MJA achieves stronger attack performance while using fewer queries across various defense mechanisms, and even on the commercial model, DALL$\cdot$E~3.
 Moreover, the adversarial prompts generated by MJA exhibit strong cross-model transferability among different T2I systems.
-In addition, comparative results demonstrate that MJA consistently outperforms six baseline attacks, achieving the highest attack success rates and fewer query costs across various defense mechanisms and even on the commercial model, DALL$\cdot$E~3.
-Finally, we conduct ablation studies and hyperparameter analyzes to examine the influence of key modules.
+In addition, through an in-depth analysis of metaphor-based adversarial prompts~(Sec.~\ref{sec: prompt_analysis}), \textbf{we reveal an underexplored vulnerability: existing safety defenses, including advanced LLMs, such as GPT-5 and Claude-Opus-4.5, remain ineffective at accurately detecting such metaphor-based prompts from the textual level, while sensitive images emerge from the T2I model’s probabilistic interpretation of the concealed semantics.}

-The contributions are summarized as follows: \begin{itemize} \item We propose MJA, an LLM-based jailbreaking attack framework that generates metaphor-based adversarial prompts, achieving effective attacks on T2I models equipped with diverse external and internal defense mechanisms. \item We design a LLM-based multi-agent generation module that coordinates three specialized agents to produce diverse metaphorical descriptions by exploring different metaphors and contexts. \item We introduce an adversarial prompt optimization (APO) module that employs a Bayesian surrogate model and an acquisition strategy to efficiently identify optimal adversarial prompts with minimal queries. \item Extensive experiments demonstrate that MJA attains the highest attack success rate while requiring fewer queries than all baseline methods.
+The contributions are summarized as follows: \begin{itemize} \item We investigate an underexplored vulnerability of T2I models to metaphor-based adversarial prompts, which conceal sensitive semantics through semantic reasoning. \item We design a LLM-based multi-agent generation module that coordinates three specialized agents to generate diverse metaphor-based adversarial prompts by exploring different metaphors and contexts. \item We introduce an adversarial prompt optimization module that employs a Bayesian surrogate model and an acquisition strategy to efficiently identify optimal adversarial prompts with minimal queries. \item Extensive experiments across multiple T2I models and defense settings show that MJA achieves strong attack effectiveness and competitive query efficiency relative to six baseline methods.
 Furthermore, the generated adversarial prompts exhibit strong cross-model transferability across different T2I systems. \end{itemize}